-Students transferring from a college or university may use this recommended academic plan as a model for on-time completion of the degree.
-While not required for transfer to SMU, this plan prioritizes completion of major prerequisites and Common Curriculum (CC) requirements in Year 1 and Year 2.
-You may consult the Undergraduate Catalog to view all degree requirements and prerequisites.
-Course availability at SMU is subject to change and the plan shown below may change based on updates to SMU's course offerings.
-Please visit smu.edu/transfer for scholarship and admission information to plan the timing of your transfer to SMU and the online Transfer Equivalency Guide for transferable course options.
+Students may use this academic plan as a model for on-time completion of the degree.
+This plan prioritizes completion of major prerequisites and Common Curriculum (CC) requirements in Year 1 and Year 2.
+Course availability at SMU is subject to change, and the plan shown below may change based on updates to SMU's course offerings.
+Check the online Transfer Equivalency Guide for previously approved transferable course options at your institution.